google/yggdrasil-decision-forests/documentation/public/docs/hyperparameters.md

 -   **Type:** Real **Default:** 0.1 **Possible values:** min:0 max:1

--   Ratio of the training dataset used to monitor the training.
-Require to be >0 if early stopping is enabled.
+-   Fraction of the training dataset used for validation if not validation dataset is provided.
+The validation dataset, whether provided directly or extracted from the training dataset, is used to compute the validation loss, other validation metrics, and possibly trigger early stopping (if enabled).
+    When early stopping is disabled, the validation dataset is only used for monitoring and does not influence the model directly.
+If the "validation_ratio" is set to 0, early stopping is disabled (i.e., it implies setting early_stopping=NONE).

 ## RANDOM_FOREST